 The annual Metamorphic Studies Group (MSG) Research in Progress (RiP) meeting, was held virtually over Zoom on three consecutive afternoons (GMT) on 29-31 March 2021.

-Videos of most presentations and of the EDI discussion will be made available here shortly.
+Videos of most presentations and of the EDI discussion are available below:

 The meeting included three keynote speakers to mark the occasion: